-O2 uptake and CO2 release over the hepato-splanchnic bed were significantly increased immediately after the commencement of exercise and remained at this elevated level until the end of the exercise bout (Figure 1A,B) with a similar hepato-splanchnic blood flow before (1.81 L/min) and during exercise (1.68 L/min).
+flow before (1.81 L/min) and during exercise (1.68 L/min).
 Before exercise, O2 uptake and CO2 release from the hepato-splanchnic bed were 3 mmol/min.
-The mean O2 uptake over the hepato-splanchnic bed during exercise was 6 mmol/min, paralleled by a 5 mmol/min CO2 release.
-In comparison, O2 uptake of the exercising leg in the one-legged exercise study increased about 30-fold and reached a mean of 18 mmol/min during exercise, paralleled by a huge increase in CO2 release (Figure 1C,D).
+The mean O2 uptake over the hepato-splanchnic bed during exercise was 6 mmol/min, paralleled by a CO2 release of 5 mmol/min.
+In comparison, O2 uptake of the exercising leg in the one-legged exercise study increased about 30-fold and reached a mean of 18 mmol/min during exercise, paralleled by a huge increase in CO2 release (Fig. 1C and 1D).
 Only marginal changes in O2 uptake and CO2 release of the resting leg were observed during the study.
-Before exercise at rest, the leg had a three times lower O2 uptake than the hepato-splanchnic bed (1 vs. 3 mmol/min).
+Before exercise at rest, the leg had a 3-fold lower O2 uptake than the hepato-splanchnic bed (1 vs 3 mmol/min).